asciinema/asciinema.github.io/docs/faq.md

 [s,u,d]? _
 ```

-Versions prior 2.4 let you confirm or cancel the upload:
+Versions prior to 2.4 let you confirm or cancel the upload:

 ```
 asciinema: recording finished